 This report serves as a testament to our strategic approach to sustainability, recounting our progress and accomplishments in promoting economic resilience, environmental stewardship, social responsibility and good governance.

-It outlines the specific actions we have taken and the tangible impacts we have made to generate which is well above lasting value for our stakeholders.
+It outlines the specific actions we have taken and the tangible impacts we have made to generate lasting value for our stakeholders.